 On July 16, 2019, the Company announced that it had received a notice of partial conversion (the "Notice") in respect of its convertible debentures in the principal amount of \$650,000 issued on July 24, 2018 (the "Debenture").
 The Debenture has a term of five years and an annual interest rate of 8%, and the principal amount thereof may be converted into common shares of the Company at the option of the holder at a conversion price of \$0.07 per share during the first year following closing (the "Initial Conversion Price") and \$0.10 thereafter.
 Interest is also convertible under the Debenture at the election of the holder, subject to the approval of the TSXV.
-The Notice provided for conversion of (i) \$550,000 of the principal amount of the Debenture at the Initial Conversion Price; and (ii) \$42,874 of interest owing under the Debenture at a conversion price of \$0.075 per share.
+The Notice provided for conversion of (i) \$550,000 of the principal amount of the Debenture at the Initial Conversion Price in exchange for the issuance of 7,857,143 common shares of the Company; and (ii) \$42,874 of interest owing under the Debenture at a conversion price of \$0.075 per share in exchange for the issuance of 571,664 common shares of the Company.
+The partial conversion of the Debenture resulted in a loss on conversion of \$83,566 which was recorded in the unaudited condensed interim consolidated statements of loss and comprehensive loss.